Add or Edit a Source Using One of the Available Connectors

 - Zendesk Source

-You may want to make searchable some content of a type for which a specific connector is not yet available.
-In such a case, administrators and content managers can take advantage of the Coveo Push API to index this content in a Push source (see Push API).
+You may want to make searchable some content of a type for which a specific connector isn’t yet available.
+In such a case, members of the Administrators and Content Managers built-in groups can take advantage of the Coveo Push API to index this content in a Push source (see Push API).

 You have valuable content in an on-premises content management system (CMS) developed in-house.
 One of your developers can create a crawler to get this content and push it to your Coveo Cloud organization.